 Long Island from shore: You probably can’t visit Long Island yourself, but you can see some of its structures rather well from offshore.
 These include Long Island Light, which is particularly visible in winter months when the leaves are gone from the trees, the large dunes and water tower, and Fort Strong’s lookout tower (visible in the photo below).

-The large dunes on the East side of the island, next to an abandoned building.
-Long Island’s dunes are quite high, a fact that is forgotten as large dunes are more often associated with Great Brewster and Peddocks Islands.
-This location is near the old eastern pier on the island, which no longer exists, but is still visible on nautical charts, and can be seen in the distance in old photo of Fort Strong.
+The large dunes on the East side of the island, next to one of the abandoned buildings.
+With an elevation of nearly 100 feet, Long Island’s drumlins are some of the highest on the harbor, a fact that may be overlooked as large dunes are more often associated with Great Brewster and Peddocks Islands.
+This location is near the old coal wharf on the Eastern side of the island, which no longer exists, but is still visible on nautical charts, and can be seen in the distance in old photo of Fort Strong.

 You may ask how I was able to take these pictures: I was lucky enough to be able to attend an event with the Friends of the Boston Harbor Islands, who obtained a permit to visit the island.
 You may be able to sign up to go with them on a future event, but don’t attempt to visit yourself.
 Here are some links where you can visit Friends of Boston Harbor Islands, and view our previous post about Long Island Light.